Jaynagar–Lokmanya Tilak Terminus Antyodaya Express

 Till 23 September 2018, it was run as the Jan Sadharan Express with ICF coach and later 24 September 2018 it's upgraded to LHB coach and runs as the Antyodaya Express.

+The train was discontinued after the extension of Pawan Express to Jaynagar on December 1, 2020.

 Coaches

 The 15547 / 48 Jaynagar–Lokmanya Tilak Terminus Antyodaya Express has 17 general unreserved & two SLR (seating with luggage rake) coaches.
 It does not carry a pantry car.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 15547 Jaynagar–Lokmanya Tilak Terminus Antyodaya Express covers the distance of 1958 km in 37 hours 10 mins (53 km/hr) & in 36 hours 00 mins as the 15548 Lokmanya Tilak Terminus–Jaynagar Antyodaya Express (54 km/hr).
+The 15547 Jaynagar–Lokmanya Tilak Terminus Antyodaya Express covers the distance of 1958 km in 37 hours 10 mins (53 km/h) and in 36 hours 00 mins as the 15548 Lokmanya Tilak Terminus–Jaynagar Antyodaya Express (54 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't include a Superfast surcharge.

 Routing

 The 15547 / 48 Jaynagar–Lokmanya Tilak Terminus Antyodaya Express runs from Jaynaga} via Samastipur Junction, Patna Junction, Mughalsarai Junction, Allahabad Junction, Jabalpur Junction, Itarsi Junction, Bhusaval Junction, Kalyan Junction to Lokmanya Tilak Terminus.